IronReign/ftc_app_rr2/README.md

      - Added support for AnalogOutput
      - Fix for CompassSensor setMode block
   * Vuforia
-     - Fix deadlock / make camera data available while Vuforia is running.
+     - Fix deadlock / make viewpoint data available while Vuforia is running.
      - Update to Vuforia 6.0.117 (recommended by Vuforia and Google to close security loophole).
   * Fix for autonomous 30 second timer bug (where timer was in effect, even though it appeared to have timed out).
   * opModeIsActive changes to allow cleanup after op mode is stopped (with enforced 2 second safety timeout).